Red-crowned crane: Range and habitat

-In the spring and summer, the migratory populations of the red-crowned crane breed in Siberia (eastern Russia), north-eastern China and occasionally in north-eastern Mongolia (i.e., Mongol Daguur Strictly Protected Area).
+In the spring and summer, the migratory populations of the red-crowned crane breed in Siberia (far eastern Russia), Northeast China and occasionally in north-eastern Mongolia (i.e., Mongol Daguur Strictly Protected Area).
 The breeding range centers in Lake Khanka, on the border of China and Russia.
 Later, in the fall, they migrate in flocks to the Korean Peninsula and east-central China to spend the winter.
 Vagrants have also been recorded in Taiwan.
 In addition to the migratory populations, a resident population is found in eastern Hokkaidō, Japan.
 This species nests in wetlands, marshes and rivers.
 In the wintering range, their habitat consists mainly of paddy fields, grassy tidal flats, and mudflats.
 In the flats, the birds feed on aquatic invertebrates, and, in cold, snowy conditions, the birds switch to mainly living on rice gleanings from the paddy fields.